LassazVegaz/parallel-gradient-descent/README.md

 ### MPI

 [mpi.c](./mpi.c) contains the MPI version of the program.
-Comiple it by running:
+Compile it by running:

 ```bash
 mpicc -o mpi mpi.c